CatRivas/web-scraping-do-do/README.md

 ## Branch Structure:
 - **main**: Contains only completed projects ready to be shared.
-- **test**: Experimental branch where tests and adjustments are made before integrating into `main`.
 - **Projects**: Each project is in its own branch, facilitating development and version control.

 ---